How to Crochet a Non-Stretchy Crochet Strap

 And this final image shows the completed work as well as showing how the fishing line is pulled in either direction to keep the slip knot tight.

-Now with your final row finished, you have a non-stretchy crochet strap!
-In the image above, you can see where I’ve pointed out the final, securing slip knot.
-When using fishing line, that slip knot is much smaller and clear, so it is not noticeable whatsoever.
 The purple arrows show how the fishing line is pulled in both directions, keeping the slip knot tight and secure.
 I like to weave the tail end of the fishing line in through a few stitches just as you would an end on any crochet project to make sure it’s extra secure.

 You could even tie the fishing line to the body of the bag, if you really wanted to secure it.